 We have published a Modern Slavery Act statement, which emphasises the Group’s commitment to the eradication of slavery and human trafficking, both within Norcros and in its supply chains.

-In order to ensure an open culture of legal and ethical compliance, all of the businesses in the Group have in place “whistleblowing” procedures, so that any concerns can be raised.
-During the year the Audit Committee has reviewed these arrangements and is satisfied that all staff of the Group may, in confidence, raise concerns about possible improprieties.
+In order to promote an open culture of legal and ethical compliance, the Group has in place global “whistleblowing” procedures across all its locations, so that any concerns can be raised.
+During the year, the Audit and Risk Committee reviewed these arrangements and is satisfied that all Group employees may, in confidence, raise concerns about possible improprieties.